Phase-Aware Localization in Pinching Antenna Systems: CRLB Analysis and ML Estimation: Abstract

 \section{Abstract}

-Pinching antenna systems (PASS) have recently emerged as a promising architecture for high-frequency wireless communications.
-In this letter, we investigate localization in PASS by jointly exploiting the received signal amplitude and phase information, unlike recent works that consider only the amplitude information.
+Pinching antenna systems (PASS) have emerged as a promising architecture for high-frequency wireless communications.
+In this letter, we investigate user localization in PASS by jointly exploiting the received signal amplitude and phase information.
 A complex baseband signal model is formulated to capture free-space path loss, waveguide attenuation, and distance-dependent phase rotation between the user and each pinching antenna.
-Using this model, we derive the Fisher information matrix (FIM) with respect to the user location and obtain closed-form expressions for the Cramér–Rao lower bound (CRLB) and the position error bound (PEB).
-A maximum likelihood (ML) estimator that jointly considers the received signal amplitude and phase is developed to estimate the unknown user location.
-Given the non-convexity of the estimation problem, a two-stage solution combining coarse grid search and Levenberg–Marquardt refinement is proposed.
-Numerical results demonstrate that the proposed phase-aware estimator outperforms existing amplitude-only method in terms of positioning accuracy.
+Based on this model, we derive the Fisher information matrix and closed-form Cramer--Rao lower bound and position error bound. {The derived analysis reveals that the phase-induced Fisher information decays with the fourth power of the user--antenna distance, whereas the amplitude-induced information decays with the sixth power, explaining the fundamental advantage of phase-aware localization in typical PASS deployments.} A maximum likelihood estimator is then developed and {implemented} through a two-stage procedure combining coarse grid search and Levenberg--Marquardt refinement.
+Numerical results show that the proposed estimator achieves low positioning error and generally outperforms the considered benchmarks under different noise powers, numbers of pinching antennas, and user locations.
+In the considered scenario, the proposed method achieves sub-meter-level accuracy over the evaluated service area and yields substantially lower positioning error than the amplitude-only benchmark.